 7. If the procedure did not meet the guidelines for approval, and if we get the information, can we submit for resubmission?
 What is the timeframe for resubmission?

 Yes, you can do a PAR resubmission.
-You will receive a determination within 10 business days for a PAR resubmission.
+You will receive a determination within 7 calendar days for a PAR resubmission.
 There is no limitation on how many PARs that can be submitted to obtain an affirmation.

-8. If a PAR is denied, can a peer-to-peer review be done, or does a new PAR need to be submitted for the same service?
+8. If a PAR is non-affirmed, can a peer-to-peer review be done, or does a new PAR need to be submitted for the same service?

 9. My PAR was dismissed because it said my photos were illegible.
 I sent the photos via fax.
 Why were the photos not acceptable?